 Dr. Bulent Kenes

-Bulent Kenes (Ph.D.) is an academic and a journalist who has over 25 years of professional experience.
+Bulent Kenes (Ph.D.) is an academic and journalist who has over 25 years of professional experience.
 He has managed multiple publications, both in Turkish and English.
 He has held top editorial positions at various media outlets such as Zaman daily (foreign news editor & news coordinator), Turkish Daily News (news coordinator), and Anadolu news agency (New York bureau chief).
-Kenes was editor-in-chief of Bugün daily (2006) and founding editor-in-chief of Today’s Zaman (2007-2016; the paper was seized on March 4, 2016 by the Erdogan regime and formally closed in July 2016).
+Kenes was editor-in-chief of Bugün daily (2006) and founding editor-in-chief of Today’s Zaman (2007-2016; the paper was seized on March 4, 2016, by the Erdogan regime and formally closed in July 2016).
 Kenes was among the founders of the Stockholm Center for Freedom.
-He served as voluntary chief editor from 2017-2019.
+He served as a voluntary chief editor from 2017-2019.
 He is based in Stockholm, where he lives as an exiled Turkish journalist and academic.
-He is also among the founders of European Center for Populism Studies (ECPS).
+He is also among the founders of the European Center for Populism Studies (ECPS).